 is also is about 30 percent lighter; will not rot or corrode; does not sweat and

-provides floatation that makes the catamaran virtually unsinkable.
+provides floatation that makes the catamaran virtually unsinkable (yes,

 Displacement is how much the boat weighs and is the weight of sea water she will displace when floating.
-Foam core construction is about 30% lighter than solid fiberglass, Aluminum, etc. When the designers use the term "full displacement", it usually means the vessel is cruise-ready with equipment and fuel or with the "useful load" on board.
+Foam core construction is about 30% lighter than solid fiberglass, Aluminum according to foam core manufactures.
+When the designers use the term "full displacement", it usually means the vessel is cruise-ready with equipment and fuel or with the "useful load" on board.
 While "light displacement" means empty and where it doesn't even have fuel on board.
 Lighter construction allows more payload to be carried and smaller engines to reach a good cruise speed, which uses less fuel, allows greater speeds, shallow draft, etc..

 A little about under power....as under sail with a little wind, you are unlimited.
 The engine manuals usually have a chart, but a common method to get an idea of range is to divide 20 into the horsepower of each engine.
 This will give you an idea of GPH you would burn at the higher continuous RPM per engine.
 I have found that for each cylinder at idle burns about 1 quart of fuel...so 6 cylinders is about 1.5 GPH at just above idle or 1,000 RPM achieving hull speed on a calm day.